Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Saving Throw: None

 This spell summons a Minor Death to serve the Gray One.
 It has 64 HP, 1 Thac0, AC -4, can only be damaged with weapons +1 or better, strikes twice per round delivering 2d8 points of slashing damage per hit and cannot be turned.
 The Minor Death is also immune to cold, fire, poison, electricity damage and all Enchantment/Charm spells.

+---

+Hand of Myrkul
+(Necromancy)

+Level: 7
+Sphere: Death
+Range: Touch
+Duration: Permanent
+Casting Time: 1
+Area of Effect: One creature
+Saving Throw: Neg.

+The Gray One touches <PRO_HISHER> victim enforcing the creature to make a Saving Throw vs. Death or be transformed into dust.
+This transformation is instantaneous and irreversible.
+There is also a good chance that this will destroy some if not all of the items that the creature is carrying.

 ====================================================================================================================================================================